sambhuganesan/CayleyPy-RL-Environment/README.md

 final_score 0.311
 ```

-This is the floor: an agent that fixes nothing scores about `0.311`.
+This is the observed local floor for an agent that fixes nothing: about
+`0.311` final score under the CPU fallback regime.

 ### End-to-end test with `claude-haiku-4-5` as agent

 After adding `pdftotext` support to the container and explicitly instructing
-the agent to inspect the paper first, Claude Haiku produced:
+the agent to inspect the paper first, Claude Haiku produced the following
+CPU-local result:

 ```text
 bug1_skip_connection PASS